Pulkitguleria5/youtube-speed-toggle-extension/README.md

 # YouTube Speed Toggle Extension

-A Chrome extension that allows you to quickly toggle between 1.5x and 2.0x playback speed on YouTube videos.
+A Chrome extension that allows you to quickly Toggle between any two custom speeds on YouTube videos.

 ## Features